z00s/springboot-quartz-scheduler-sample/README.md

 # springboot-quartz-scheduler-sample

-Simple sample shows how to integrate spring-boot and quartz together.
+Simple sample shows how to integrate quartz with spring-boot.

 - spring-boot
 - quartz